<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1090449624644528&amp;ev=PageView&amp;noscript=1">

 Pollinator Habitats🌻

-The best time of the year is when our farms are in full bloom and buzzing with life!
+The best time of the year is when solar farms are in full bloom and buzzing with life.
 During the summer and fall seasons, solar farms transform into safe havens for a variety of bees, butterflies, and insects.
-These are also places for native wildflowers and plants to grow around solar panels, enhancing local biodiversity.
-For nearby farmland, these pollinators can lead to enhanced agricultural production and are critical to the health of native plant growth.
+Native wildflowers and plants also grow around solar panels, enhancing local biodiversity.
+For nearby farmland, these pollinators can lead to enhanced agricultural production and are critical to the health of native plant growth, fostering ecological biodiversity in communities.

 Repurposing Degraded Land

-Many of our solar farms are constructed on land that is degraded or unusable, such as old landfills, toxic waste sites, and mines.
-For example, we operate the Altamont Solar Farm in New York, built on an old army depot that was in use from 1941 to 1969.
+Many of our solar farms are constructed on land that is degraded, such as old landfills, toxic waste sites, and mines.
+For example, Nautilus Solar operates the Altamont Solar Farm in New York, built on an old army depot that was in use from 1941 to 1969.

-This land was virtually unusable due to years of toxic contaminants in the soil.
-But, with the implementation of above ground solar, we can still use this land to generate sustainable energy for the local grid.
-So, instead of leaving an old landfill lifeless, we can set up panels, which allows a place of forgotten and unusable land contribute back to the local energy grid.
+This land is virtually unusable due to toxic contaminants in the soil.
+With the implementation of above ground solar and wiring, this land has been repurposed to generate sustainable energy for the local electric grid.

 Agrivoltaics🌱